ArtifexSoftware/aptest/README.rst

 Use of Python venv virtual environments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If Aptest is not already running inside a Python venv, it automatically creates a venv and re-runs itself inside it.
+Aptest automatically creates a venv and re-runs itself inside it (disable this by setting ``APTEST=0`` in the environment).

 * The `build`_ command builds and installs into the current venv.
 * The `test`_ command tests packages that are installed in the current venv.